swagupta/tci-flogo/samples/app-dev/js_activity/array_forEach_books/readme.md

 ## Understanding the configuration

-The flow invokes a rest service and returns an array of book objects.
+The flow invokes a rest service that returns an array of book objects.
 The ExecuteJavaSript activity takes this array in input parameters and iterate over it using forEach() function.
 It pushes the book objects to a new array which satisfy the 'signed = true' condition then retruns the new array using result output parameter.

 ![ExecuteJavaScript Flow](../../import-screenshots/js-activity/the_flow_books.png)